 How does the horse’s movement help?

-The movement of the horse creates a multi-sensory experience that is controlled by a skilled horse handler under the direction of the therapist.
+The movement of the horse creates a multi-sensory experience that is controlled by a skilled horse handler under the direction of the licensed therapist.
 The horse's stride provides multi-dimensional movement, which is variable, rhythmic, and repetitive.
 The horse provides a dynamic base of support, making it an excellent tool for increasing trunk control, balance, postural strength, weight bearing, and motor planning.
 It offers well-modulated sensory input to vestibular, proprioceptive, tactile, and visual channels.
 When a client is sitting on the horse, the horse’s walking gait facilitates movement responses remarkably similar to the human gait.
 This movement cannot be duplicated in traditional clinical settings.
 The effects of equine movement on postural control, sensory systems, and motor planning can be used to improve coordination, timing, grading of responses, respiratory control, sensory integration, and attention.
 Equine movement is used to facilitate body systems that support our daily living skills.

 Improvements in all of these areas can result in increased independence with activities such as walking, dressing, communicating and playing.